workergnome/scratchpad/README.md

-# scratchpad
+# Scratchpad

 This is a very simple scratchpad to store text content into localStorage.
-I use it as a homepage for my webbrowser so each browser has a persistent scratchpad on each page load.
+I use it as a homepage for my web browser so each browser has a persistent scratchpad on each page load.